gonzalo-bulnes/kata-python-web-app/doc/identify_data_structures.md

 ----

 But for you, the journey is definitely not the same if walking under the sun or under the rain.
 You'd take the bus if it's raining, even for a short distance.
-And you need that information to feed into the transport mode selector.
+And you need that information to feed into the transportation mode selector.

 ```python
 # journey_planner.py